-- Providing large print type for all materials on overheads and background colours considered. - Speakers always facing the congregation and not covering their mouths when talking, enabling those who rely on lip-reading - Describing what is being presented on a screen for those who cannot see clearly where required. - Using inclusive language - Using a variety of liturgy and resources to cater for different levels of understanding - Using a microphone during times of open prayer so that all can hear - Considering how we specifically cater for certain groups of adults at risk, such as those with learning disabilities, the deaf or the visually impaired.
+- Providing some copies of large print type for all printed materials. - Speakers always facing the congregation and not covering their mouths when talking, enabling those who rely on lip-reading. - Describing what is being presented on a screen for those who cannot see it clearly. - Using inclusive language. - Using a variety of liturgy and resources to cater for different levels of understanding. - Using a microphone during times of open prayer so that all can hear. - Considering holding a service which specifically caters for certain groups of adults at risk, such as those with learning disabilities, the deaf or the visually impaired.